What Are Different Types of Vaginal Prolapse?

 The weakening of the upper vaginal supports can cause this type of vaginal prolapse.
 This condition primarily occurs following a hysterectomy.
 An enterocele results when the front and back walls of the vagina separate, allowing the intestines to push against the vaginal skin.

-- Prolapsed uterus (womb): This involves a weakening of a group of ligaments called the uterosacral ligaments at the top of the vagina.
+This involves a weakening of a group of ligaments called the uterosacral ligaments at the top of the vagina.
 This causes the uterus to fall, which commonly causes both the front and back walls of the vagina to weaken as well.
-The following are stages of uterine prolapse:
+Stages of uterine prolapse are:

 - First-degree prolapse: The uterus droops into the lower portion of the vagina.

 - Second-degree prolapse: The uterus falls to the level of the vaginal opening.

 - Third-degree prolapse: The cervix, which is located at the bottom of the uterus, sags to the vaginal opening and protrudes outside the body.
 This condition is also called procidentia, or complete prolapse.

-- Vaginal vault prolapse: This type of prolapse may occur following a hysterectomy (surgical removal of the uterus).
-Because the ligaments surrounding the uterus provides support for the top of the vagina, this condition is common after a hysterectomy.
+This type of prolapse may occur following a hysterectomy (surgical removal of the uterus).
+Because the ligaments surrounding the uterus provide support for the top of the vagina, this condition is common after a hysterectomy.
 In vaginal vault prolapse, the top of the vagina gradually falls toward the vaginal opening.
 This may cause the walls of the vagina to weaken as well.
 Eventually, the top of the vagina may protrude out of the body through the vaginal opening, ultimately turning the vagina inside out.
 A vaginal vault prolapse is often accompanied by an enterocele.